asdfghjkxd/asdfghjkxd/README.md

 # Hello :)
 I am a developer currently making apps and stuff in Java, Python and Dart/Flutter!

-I also do photography in my free time, mainly doing sports photography and the occasional cityscape.
+I also do photography in my free time, mainly doing sports, events and sometimes cityscape photography.

 Find out more about me through this interactive terminal: [LiveTerm](https://my-live-term-rho.vercel.app/) :D